rafael-santiago/kryptos/doc/INTERNALS.md

 CUTE_TEST_CASE_END
 ```

-Within this directive you should add tests for foofish using the ``kryptos_run_cipher`` macro, look:
+Inside this directive block you should add tests for foofish using the ``kryptos_run_cipher`` macro, look:

 ```c
 #ifdef KRYPTOS_C99